bigfootproject/treelib/README.md

-Treelib: Decision Trees, Random Forests, Resampling methods and Pruning algorithms for Apache SPARK
+Treelib: Decision Trees for Apache SPARK
 =======

 This repository focus on a possible implementation of decision trees, random forests and a series of "utilities" for Apache SPARK.